About the Artist

 I have been fortunate to exhibit throughout the world, including Canada, USA, China, Japan, Indonesia, Europe, and of course the UK.
 I have lectured in Japan, China, USA and Sri Lanka and my work is in private collections worldwide.

 I am now concentrating on advancing my personal batik work.
-I lecture, give batik demonstrations, teach workshops to adults and children and exhibit in Canada, USA, Europe and UK.
+I lecture, give batik demonstrations, teach workshops to adults and children and exhibit in Canada, USA, Europe, China, Japan and UK.
 It's amazing how batik continues to be my passion.
 Retirement?
 What retirement?!